patcha-ranat/Ecommerce-Invoice-End-to-end/README.md

 ### 2.2.3 GCP ADC for Pipeline Code

-After we did the steps above, we will have ADC file stored in local machine as `application_default_credentials.json` at `$GOOGLE_APPLICATION_CREDENTIALS`.
+After we did the steps above, we will have ADC file stored in local machine as `application_default_credentials.json` at `$GOOGLE_APPLICATION_CREDENTIALS` path.
 1. We will specify in `docker-compose.yml` in `airflow-common` section to mount this file into the containers and set `$GOOGLE_APPLICATION_CREDENTIALS` to that mount target path.
-2. However, if we have docker-in-docker use cases such as orchestrating ML service task, we have to mount ADC to ML service container that's running in Airflow scheduler container to make ML Service also being able to communicate with cloud platform.
+2. However, if we have docker-in-docker use cases such as orchestrating ML service task, we also have to mount ADC to ML service container that's running in Airflow scheduler container to make ML Service also being able to communicate with cloud platform.
 3. You can do by mounting Local ADC from host directly to ML Service container through DockerOperator `host/path/to/gcloud:/root/.config/gcloud`.
 Please, see mounting example in [src/dags/data_product/ml_dynamic_segment.py](./src/dags/data_product/ml_dynamic_segment.py)
 4. Now, the container are available to interact with cloud resources after `airflow-entrypoint.sh` is executed.
-And by specifying `google_cloud_default` airflow connection, the ETL code will also be able to interact with GCP.
+And by specifying `google-cloud-default` airflow connection, the ETL code will also be able to interact with GCP.

 References:
 - [Use Google Cloud user credentials when testing containers locally - Medium](https://medium.com/google-cloud/use-google-cloud-user-credentials-when-testing-containers-locally-acb57cd4e4da)